 If you are a business that sells some or all of your goods to other companies, then you right think that marketing your stuff is not quite as important as it is when selling to the consumer but that is really not the case.

-Unless you are the only masterbatch manufacturer in your area or the only person who is selling silk locally, then you will have competition and that means marketing is vital.
+Unless you are the only masterbatch manufacturer in your area or the only person who is selling silk locally, then you will have competition and that means avoiding the most common marketing mistakes is vital.
 To help you with your B2B marketing, below you will find some common mistakes that you should try not to make.

 Many B2B businesses, as alluded to above, think that they have little if any competition when selling various components, machinery, and equipment, but this is almost never the case.
 If you want to succeed, then you need to scope out the competition to see what you are up against and you need to narrow down the best target audience for you to try and win over if you want to be successful.